rasawillette/RW-SE450-JPaint/README.md

 1. Can only draw the rectangle from left to right, not right to left
 2. Drawn rectangles will not stay on the canvas

-I've been struggling with this assignment and spent a lot of time trying to figure out undo and redo (didn't work).
+Notes: I've been struggling with this assignment and spent a lot of time trying to figure out undo and redo (didn't work).

 ### 2/7 Sprint 2: